jedisct1/draft-denis-xet/draft-denis-xet.md

 This specification defines one algorithm suite:

-- `XET-GEARHASH-BLAKE3`: Uses `Gearhash` for content-defined chunking and `BLAKE3` for all cryptographic hashing.
+- `XET-BLAKE3-GEARHASH-LZ4`: Uses `BLAKE3` for all cryptographic hashing, `Gearhash` for content-defined chunking, and `LZ4` for compression.
 This is the default and currently only defined suite.

 Future specifications MAY define additional suites with different algorithms.